The Dos and Don’ts of Pre Purchase Building Inspection in SydneyNetplanet Support

 - Accept reports or sign contracts without consultation

 Current owners or agents may trap you showing the biased inspection reports.
-Don’t entertain those reports and find a competent home inspector yourself.
+Don’t entertain those reports and find your own inspector yourself (there are some inspectors and agents, which work together and the reports are often written favourable for the agent/ vendor).
 They can also ask you to sign the contract before buying your building.
 But you must consult a legal representative (from your side) to check if the contract is free of any binding (or illegal) clauses.

-Not necessarily, but this could be a bait to trap you for accepting a false building and pest report Sydney.
+Not necessarily, but this could be a bait to trap you for accepting a less accurate building and pest report Sydney.
 The agents can find unfaithful firms or home inspectors to make biased reports for the property inspection.
 It will mislead you while making a decision.
-Do not contact the companies referred to by the current owners or agents.

 - Allow agents or sellers to misinterpret the report